Finnclipper ferry current position

 |Speed||22 kn / 41 kph / 25 mph|

 |Sister-ships||Euroferry Corfu, Stena Britannica, Stena Hollandica, Stena Germanica|

 Review of Finnclipper ferry

 MS Finnclipper ferry is a Ro-Ro passenger vessel operated by the Finland-based company FINNLINES.
-The ship has max capacity of 1300 passengers and 300 cars.
-The vessel was launched in 1999 and currently operates on the Sweden-Finland ferry route Kapellskar-Naantali via Langnas (Aland Islands) - crossing time 8-9 hours.
-Port Naantali is located approx 15 km (9 ml) west of Turku.
+The ship has a max capacity of 1300 passengers and 300 cars.
+The vessel was launched in 1999 and operated on the Sweden-Finland ferry route Kapellskar-Naantali via Langnas (Aland Islands) - crossing time 8-9 hours.
+Port Naantali, is located approx 15 km (9 mi) west of Turku.
 Since 2018, the ship (renamed to "Rosalind Franklin") is chartered to BALEARIA serving the Spain-Balearic Islands route Barcelona-(Valencia)-Palma de Mallorca (crossing time ~7 hours).

 - L2 Twin Outside (2 passengers, 1 double bed, 2 windows, size 21 m2 / 225 ft2)